- Running watches with varying functionality for every budget

 Polar has quality watches that aren't overly pricey.
 Here are three top-notch items from the brand to fit your training style and budget.

-BASIC: Polar FT7 ($99.95; walmart.com) Simple and effective, the Polar FT7 fits comfortably with a large backlit screen.
+BASIC: Polar FT7 ($99.95; sears.com) Simple and effective, the Polar FT7 fits comfortably with a large backlit screen.
 This most basic tracker doesn't have built-in heart rate monitoring, but it comes with an H1 coded transmitter to send ECG accurate heart rate signals to your device.

 INTERMEDIATE: Polar M200 GPS Running Watch ($124.99, originally $149.46; amazon.com) A bestseller on Amazon, this running watch is straightforward, easy to use and made for those with serious fitness goals.
 With an integrated GPS, heart rate monitor and sleep tracking, this watch is for those who are watching their habits around the clock.
 If you're looking to start a running plan, this watch comes with a running program made for your needs.
 Using Bluetooth, you can study your progress using the Polar Flow app.